jaylikesbunda/Flipper-IRDB-Search/README.md

    git clone https://github.com/yourusername/flipper-zero-ir-search.git
    cd flipper-zero-ir-search
    ```
 2. Install required Python packages:
    ```
    pip install requests
    ```
 3. Run the Python parser script to create the database:
    ```
    python flipper_irdb_parser.py
    ```
    This will download the Flipper-IRDB repository, parse the IR files, and create a `flipper_irdb_database.json` file.

-4. Open `index.html` in your web browser to use the search tool.
+4. Open `index.html` in your web browser to use the search tool locally.

 ## Usage

-1. Open `index.html` in your web browser.
+1. Visit [https://jaylikesbunda.github.io/Flipper-IRDB-Search/](https://jaylikesbunda.github.io/Flipper-IRDB-Search/) or open `index.html` in your web browser if running locally.
 2. Use the search bar to find IR remotes by brand, model, or device type.
 3. Use the dropdown filters to narrow results by device type or brand.
 4. Click the "Download IR File" link on any result to download the IR file for use with your Flipper Zero.